-The application was notified for a period of 14 days to surrounding properties.
+The application was notified in accordance with Leichhardt Development Control Plan 2013for a period of 14 days to surrounding properties.
 No submissions were received.

 5(h) The Public Interest

 The public interest is best served by the consistent application of the requirements of the relevant Environmental Planning Instruments, and by Council ensuring that any adverse effects on the surrounding area and the environment are appropriately managed.